 Occupations and Workforce

-Unlike some towns, Pauline isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Pauline are a mix of both white- and blue-collar jobs.
+Pauline is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Pauline is a town of professionals, sales and office workers and construction workers and builders.
-There are especially a lot of people living in Pauline who work in office and administrative support (15.41%), healthcare (12.32%) and management occupations (9.28%).
+There are especially a lot of people living in Pauline who work in sales jobs (11.58%), healthcare (10.63%) and management occupations (9.45%).